iollmann/Polymorphism/README.md

 like having an object magically change class on the fly.
 Whether or not this is a good idea is another matter.
 It is a little inconvenient to use.
 You can see the effort the C++ committee went through to clean that up, and why various bits work the way they do.

+## Bugs
+The way the Vtbls are defined right now, I don't believe you can just compare Vtbl addresses to see if the two objects have the same class.
+Some linkers might consolidate identical global structs and achieve this for you, but I don't believe it is guaranteed.
+One fix would be to move all the Vtbls off to a separate Vtbl.c file with some extern declarations in a vtbl.h header.
+This is awkward, and I've been looking for something nicer.